DangerBlack/tts-exporter/README.md

 ```

 Now you can run the exporter
+the exporter creates a separate game folder inside of `output` folder.
+each folder represents a game with all of its assets.
+it also provides the `file_name.json`` that contains all the instructions for tts to run the game patched with a special token.

 ```
 go run index.go
 ```

-the exporter create separate game folder inside of `output` folder.
+the exporter creates a separate game folder inside of `output` folder.
-each folder represent a game with all of its assets.
+each folder represents a game with all of its assets.
 it also provide the `file_name.json` that contains all the instruction for tts to run the game patched with a special token.

-all the `file_name.json` got patched with `##EXPORTED_DOMAIN_NAME##/` do if you want to restore the game first of all you have to manually replace
+all the `file_name.json` got patched with `##EXPORTED_DOMAIN_NAME##/` so if you want to restore the game first of all you have to manually replace
-all the instance of `##EXPORTED_DOMAIN_NAME##/` with the custom domain folder where the assets are stored like:
+all the instances of `##EXPORTED_DOMAIN_NAME##/` with the custom domain folder where the assets are stored like:
 `##EXPORTED_DOMAIN_NAME##/` -> `https://www.mypersonaldomain.com/tss_backup/game/`

 ## Manually restore